P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 • 480V

-Please note that not all luminaire models are available in all voltages.
+Please note that not all light models are available in all voltages.
 Please refer to luminaire spec sheets for further information or speak with one of our lighting professionals.
-Also, just because you have a 3-phase service does not mean you have access to voltages that can be used with our luminaires – please consult a local electrician for more information.
+Also, having a 3-phase service does not mean you have access to voltages that can be used with our lights – please consult a local electrician for more information.

 What is the difference between single-phase and 3-phase power supply?